ssuvalija/yahoo-scraper-iOS/README.md

 ## Usage

 1. Launch the app.
-2. Select the tickers you want to fetch data for.
+2. Enter the tickers you want to fetch data for.
 3. Choose a date for fetching stock data.
 4. Tap the "Fetch Data" button to retrieve and display the stock data.
 5. View detailed information by tapping on individual tickers.